tonianai/tonian_train/README.md

-# Training Algorithm using PPo an dsequential self attention
+# Training Algorithm using PPO  and sequential self attention